 GABA (gamma-aminobutyric acid) is an amino acid and neurotransmitter.
-GABA is your brain’s primary inhibitory transmitter.
+GABA is the primary inhibitory neurotransmitter of your central nervous system.
 Its role is to keep glutamate, the primary excitatory transmitter, from overwhelming you.

 Too much glutamate can cause a seizure, and too much GABA can put you in a coma.
 A healthy brain maintains a critical balance of GABA and glutamate.